 - Old-field (S. nemoralis): Somewhat on the short side, by comparison, old-field goldenrod stands 2.5 feet tall.
 Its flower heads are more cylinder-like than tuft-like.

-- Bog or "swamp" goldenrod (S. uliginosa): As its common names suggest, this 4-foot plant will perform better in areas with wet soil than most types.
+- Bog or "swamp" goldenrod (S. uliginosa): As its common names suggest, this 4-foot plant performs better in areas with wet soil than most types.

-- Seaside (S. sempervirens): Just as there is a goldenrod for swampy areas, so there is one for the seashore.
-This is the kind that you will want to grow if you need a salt-tolerant plant.
-Its height varies greatly depending on growing conditions (1 to 8 feet tall).
+- Seaside (S. sempervirens): Just as there is a goldenrod for swampy areas, so there is there a variety for the seashore.
+This is the kind to grow if you need a salt-tolerant plant.
+Its height varies greatly (1 to 8 feet tall) depending on growing conditions.

 - White goldenrod (S. bicolor): Noteworthy simply because it does not have golden-yellow flowers, this white-flowered kind grows to be 1 to 3 feet tall.